Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

-2004 was the second year that I've played the role of Elizabeth Siddal at the Great Dicken's Xmas Fair.
-I've been using a mix of thrift store items and bits of other costumes (sound farmiliar) for my clothing for the last two years.
-Lizzie has been crying out for her own wardrobe all this time and I've started a simple Pre-Raphaelite "Posing" Gown.
-This is loosely based on some of the gowns seen in paintings and photographs of the Pre-Raphaelites.
-You can see some progress here:
+2004 was the second year that I played the role of Elizabeth Siddal at the Great Dicken's Xmas Fair.
+Initially, I used a mix of thrift store items and bits of other costumes (sound farmiliar?) for my clothing for the first two years I played the role.
+Lizzie had been crying out for her own wardrobe all that time, so I made a simple Pre-Raphaelite "Posing" Gown.
+This was loosely based on some of the gowns seen in paintings and photographs of the Pre-Raphaelites relaxing at home.

-The idea is to use a conventional Victorian sillhouette and make a "fancy dress" costume which might have been recycled for use as a "posing" dress for artist's to put their models in.
+The idea was to use a conventional Victorian sillhouette and make a "fancy dress" costume which might have been recycled for use as a "posing" dress for artist's to put their models in.
 I'm hoping it looks enough like Lizzie's odd creations (she made her own clothes and they were very unconventional) that I'll be able to wear it more often than not.
 More later.
-I'll be making it up in green taffeta, and a similar one in blue; based on Jane Morris' "blue silk" dress.
+I made it up in green taffeta, with plans for a similar one in blue; based on Jane Morris' "blue silk" dress.

 In Progress: